schenkmartin/openshift-examples/stackgres/helm/demodb-simple/README.md

 * minio S3 connection details - for WAL and database backups
 * Main PostgreSQL configuration - Version, profile and database cluster size
-* Custom database initialization - Create an user, a new database belonging to the user and execute SQL inside this database (single command for now)
+* Custom database initialization - Create an userand a new database belonging to the user.

 Other values are default.